IMDb: As Amazon.com subsidiary (1998–present)

-IMDb continued to expand its functionality.
-On January 15, 2002, it added a subscription service known as IMDbPro, aimed at entertainment professionals.
-IMDbPro was announced and launched at the 2002 Sundance Film Festival.
-It provides a variety of services including film production and box office details, a company directory, and the ability of subscribers to add personal information pages.

 From 1996 onwards, an annual newsletter email (archived on the website) has been sent from Col Needham to contributors on the first day of each calendar year.
 The annual newsletter lists various information about the past year on the site, including stats, top contributors tally for the year (the top 300 users, currently; fewer in previous years), and a perspective on the site's progress and future.

 As an additional incentive for users, as of 2003, users identified as one of the "top 100 contributors" of hard data received complimentary free access to IMDbPro for the following calendar year; for 2006 this was increased to the top 150 contributors, and for 2010 to the top 250.

 In 2008, IMDb launched their first official foreign-language version with IMDb.de, in German.
 Also in 2008, IMDb acquired two other companies: Withoutabox and Box Office Mojo.

-The website was originally Perl-based, but IMDb no longer discloses what software it uses for reasons of security.
+The website was originally Perl-based, but IMDb no longer discloses what software it uses for reasons of security, apart from mentioning The Apache Software Foundation.
 In 2010, the site was filtered in China.

 In 2016, The IMDb Studio at Sundance was launched, a talk show that is presented on IMDb and YouTube.

+The site's message boards were disabled in February 2017.
 In April 2017, IMDb celebrated its 25th anniversary.
 As of that year, Needham was still managing IMDb from its main office in Bristol in the Castlemead office tower.

 In January 2019, IMDb launched an ad-supported streaming service called Freedive.
 This was the company's second attempt at a streaming service; it launched a similar service in 2008.
 In June 2019, Freedive was rebranded as IMDb TV.
 In April 2022, the service was rebranded again as Amazon Freevee.
+On December 30, 2024, it was closed as an independent site and its content was merged into Amazon Prime Video.

 Content and format

 Data provided by subjects

 In 2006, IMDb introduced its "Résumé Subscription Service", where an actor or crew member can post their résumé and upload photos for a yearly fee.
 IMDb résumé pages are kept on a sub-page of the regular entry about that person, with a regular entry automatically created for each résumé subscriber who does not already have one.

-As of 2012, Resume Services was included as part of an IMDbPro subscription and is no longer offered as a separate subscription service.